 Section III: Timing of Family and Medical Leave Request.

-Date of family and medical leave request(date) Date family and medical leave to begin(date) Provide FMLA leave information to employee at time of request(date) (If one is checked, please move to Section IV.)
-Leave request for foreseeable family and medical leave is 30 days prior to date family an leave begins. d medical Leave request for foreseeable family and medical leave is in compliance with policy/coll bargaining agreement. ective Leave request for foreseeable family and medical leave was made as soon as practicable, later than one business day, prior to date family and medical leave begins. , and no Leave request for unforeseeable family and medical leave was made in accordance with policy/collective bargaining agreement timelines. the Section IV: Calculation of Available Family and Medical Leave.
-Beginning date for 12-month entitlement period: July 1 (fiscal year)January 1 (calendar year)September 1 (school year)X First day of rolling forward 12-month entitlement periodFirst day of rolling backward 12-month entitlement periodCollective bargaining agreement yearOther Total family and medical leave for the 12-month entitlement period Leave taken to date in the entitlement period Leave available for the entitlement period 12weeks
+Date of family and medical leave request (date) .

+Date family and medical leave to begin (date)

+Provide FMLA leave information to employee at time of request (date) .

+(If one is checked, please move to Section IV.)

+- Leave request for foreseeable family and medical leave is 30 days prior to date family and medical leave begins. - Leave request for foreseeable family and medical leave is in compliance with policy/collective bargaining agreement. - Leave request for foreseeable family and medical leave was made as soon as practicable, and no later than one business day, prior to date family and medical leave begins. - Leave request for unforeseeable family and medical leave was made in accordance with the policy/collective bargaining agreement timelines.

+Section IV: Calculation of Available Family and Medical Leave.

+Beginning date for 12-month entitlement period:

+July 1 (fiscal year)

+January 1 (calendar year)

+September 1 (school year)

+Х First day of rolling forward 12-month entitlement period

+First day of rolling backward 12-month entitlement period

+Collective bargaining agreement year

+Other

+Total family and medical leave for the 12-month entitlement period 12weeks Leave taken to date in the entitlement period Leave available for the entitlement period